jamesronan/SpinalTapCodeMosh/README.md

 issues for problems you find / features you'd like (PR's are even nicer!)

 This application has no affiliation with the band or any orthopedic procedures.
-It is so named due to the components that power it, and it's intended use :).
+It is so named due to the components that power it, and its intended use :).

 Prereqs
 -------